 Also, the value of delaying benefits has to be weighed against the funds that you spend out of your investment portfolio to sustain your lifestyle in the meantime.
 There is often value in leaving these funds invested and that should be factored into your decision as well.

-Let Smith & Howard Wealth Management help you sort it out
+Let Smith and Howard Wealth Management help you sort it out

 Whether it’s weighing your Social Security options, working out retirement fund allocations or tackling your Medicare planning, we can guide you in making the decisions that best suit your particular retirement situation.
-Feel free to call or email me, Cecil Staton at 404-874-6244, to discuss any questions you have about funding your retirement.
+Feel free to call or email me, Michael Mueller at 404-874-6244, to discuss any questions you have about funding your retirement.

 Your Family’s CFO